 Slander of Property, Whether Such Property Is Realty or An Object, Is a Civil Law Tort That Occurs When False Information Is Spread About the Property or An Improper Lien or Encumbrance Is Registered Against the Property So to Maliciously Stigmatize and Devalue the Property.

-Slander of person, known as defamation, is more commonly understood; however, slander of property, also known as slander of title, can also occur.
-Generally, slander of title of property occurs when statements or documents, including documents usual to a legal process, such as liens or encumberances, are improperly and maliciously used to cast a stigma upon property thereby making the property less valuable or less saleable.
-Examples of slander of property can involve the spread of rumours that a house is haunted; Manitoba Free Press Co. v.
+Slander of property, also known as slander of title, involves false information spread about a property, being realty such as a home, or an object such an automobile.
+Generally, slander of title or slander of property occurs when false statements or improper documents, including documents usual to a legal process such as a lien document or an encumberance, is improperly and maliciously used to cast a stigma upon the subject property thereby making the property less valuable or less saleable.
+Examples of slander of property can involve the spread of rumours that farmland is polluted, or a house is haunted; Manitoba Free Press Co. v.
 Nagy, 39 S.C.R.
 340 or the registration of a security interest on an automobile; Osman Auction Inc. v.
 Murray, 1994 CanLII 8911.

 The elements of the common law cause of action of slander of title of property are found in Almas, et al, v.
 Spenceley, 1972 CanLII 609 where it was said by the Court of Appeal for Ontario:

 In an action for slander of title the following elements must be proved:

 (1) that the defendant published words in disparagement of the plaintiffs' property;